north2016/T-MVP/readme.md

 ![Apt、AspectJ、Javassisit](http://upload-images.jianshu.io/upload_images/751860-0641778f0bc265ad.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

-If you're confused about Android development, maybe it's time to open the door to  new world .
+If you're confused about Android development, maybe it's time to open the door to  a new world .

-TMVP is a aop architecture with Apt、AspectJ、Javassisit， which based on Databinding＋MVP+Retrofit+Rxjava+MaterialDesign+LeanCloud+NodeJS。
+TMVP is a Aop Architecture with Apt、AspectJ、Javassisit， which based on Databinding＋MVP+Retrofit+Rxjava+MaterialDesign。

 Build more complex functions with cleaner code，talk is cheap ，show u the code: